This website is intended to serve two main purposes:

 Why am I writing this blog?
 In my career, I’ve been lucky enough to gain a broad range of experiences in the energy technology and policy fields—described in greater details below.
 As I’ve continued to add new knowledge and skills to my tool belt, I’ve developed an itch to write about and share with others what I’m learning.
 So broadly speaking, I intend to use this website and blog as an outlet for me to do just that– share my knowledge, provide an outlet for what I’ve learned, and provide myself another excuse to research and education myself on new topics.

 What am I hoping you’ll get out of it?
-I also hope that a result of this project will be providing an opportunity to connect with other people with the same interests, put myself and my work out there for opportunities to collaborate, or find people in relevant industries who might be interested in discussing how I can use my knowledge and experience to help them.
+I also hope that a result of this project will be providing an opportunity to connect with other people with the same interests, put myself and my work out there for opportunities to collaborate, or find people in relevant industries who might be interested in discussing how I can use my knowledge and experience to help them– writing freelance articles or guest blog posts, assisting with research towards your larger project, analyzing and interpreting data you’ve collected, or anything else that might be relevant to my expertise.
 If you fall in any of those categories, please head to the contact page and reach out.
 I’m eager to hear from anyone who has found their way to my site and to discuss whatever might be on your mind!

 Will this be taking a political tilt?
 Taking a lead from my experiences in the consulting world, one thing you will not see me doing on this page is taking an explicitly political stand on issues.
 I do believe the continued progress of energy efficient technologies, renewable energy, and policies that encourage similar advancements in the energy sector are vital to the United States as a people heading deeper into the 21st century.
 I also stand with the vast majority of scientists and experts who have scientifically concluded that climate change is occurring and is being hastened by human activity.
 However when the political discourse gets heated, it is typically because the debate starts to focus in on topics such as the role of government incentives and investment, monetary effects of public policy on consumers and businesses, and other partisan disagreements on the role of government in assigning economic benefits and responsibilities when it comes to energy policy.
 These are the types of topics I am planning on steering clear from—while I will comment on new federal energy policy and related issues, my focus will be on the data, the facts, and the policy process itself.
 If there are conclusions to be made regarding who is ‘right’ on a specific policy debate, I will leave those to the readers to make themselves.